iturdikulov/notes/research/Python_Community-Python_Tutorial.md

 <!-- NEXT: review [A Python Guide to the Fibonacci Sequence – Real Python](https://realpython.com/fibonacci-sequence-python/). -->

-Order of Evaluation in Python expression (operand)?
+Order of Evaluation in Python expression (operand position)?
 &#10;
 In Python, the left operand evaluated before the right operand (if they have same priority). <!--SR:!2024-06-27,4,180-->